Dyer, Nevada

-Dyer is an unincorporated town, located in Fish Lake Valley, Esmeralda County, Nevada, United States.
+Dyer is a census-designated place located in Fish Lake Valley, Esmeralda County, Nevada, United States.
 It had a population of 324 as of the 2018 American Community Survey.
 The town serves the surrounding area's sparse rural population of mainly ranchers and indigenous Paiute people.
 The town has a gas station/store, cafe, post office and airport.

 Dyer is located on State Route 264, near Nevada's border with California.
 It is 25 mi south of U.S. Route 6 and 15 mi north of Oasis, California.
 The town is part of the Dyer Census Designated Place.

 Demographics

 History

 The post office at Dyer has been in operation since 1889.
 The community took its name from nearby Dyer's Ranch.

 Education

 Residents are zoned to the Esmeralda County School District for grades K-8.

 High school students in the entire county go to Tonopah High School of Nye County School District.

+The county is in the service area of Great Basin College.